AI in ArcGIS Hub

 Guidelines

-The following guidelines can help you be successful in using the Hub assistant (beta):
+The following guidelines can improve your experience using the Hub assistant (beta) search agent:

-• Select a suggested prompt or enter your own prompt to generate suggestions.
+• Select a suggested prompt or type your own prompt to generate suggestions.

 • Use the prompt suggestions as a resource for forming your own search queries.